Entropy Bounds for Grammar-Based Tree Compressors

+Our definition of $k^{th}$-order empirical entropy does not capture all regularities that can be exploited in grammar-based compression: Take for instance a complete unlabeled binary tree $t_n$ of height $n$ (all paths from the root to a leaf have length $n$).
+This tree has $2^n$ leaves and is very well compressible: its minimal DAG has only $n+1$ nodes, hence there also exists a TSLP of size $n+1$ for $t_n$.
+But for every fixed $k$ the $k^{th}$-order empirical entropy of $t_n$ divided by $n$ converges to $2$ (the trivial upper bound) for $n \to \infty$.
+If $n \gg k$ then for every $k$-history $z$ the number of leaves with $k$-history $z$ is roughly the same as the number of internal nodes with $k$-history $z$.
+Hence, although $t_n$ is highly compressible with TSLPs (and even DAGs), its $k^{th}$-order empirical entropy is close to the maximal value.
+However, this phenomenon occurs for grammar-based string compression and the well-established higher-order empirical entropy of strings as well; see Section~\ref{sec-string-SLP}.

-In the final section of the paper we present a simple extension of our entropy notion to node-labelled unranked trees.
+In Section~\ref{extension-unranked} we present a simple extension of our entropy notion to node-labeled unranked trees.
 In an unranked tree the number of children of a node is arbitrary.
-Unranked trees are important in the area of XML, where the hierarchical structure of a document is represented by a node-labelled unranked tree.
+Unranked trees are important in the area of XML, where the hierarchical structure of a document is represented by a node-labeled unranked tree.